Stock market today: Wall Street hangs near its records as Krispy Kreme and Trump Media soar - KESQ

 NEW YORK (AP) — U.S. stocks are ticking higher Tuesday, near their record levels.

-The S&P 500 was up 0.3% in morning trading, coming off a listless performance where it edged a bit further from its all-time high set last week.
-The Dow Jones Industrial Average was up 38 points, or 0.1%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.5% higher.
+The S&P 500 was up 0.2% in afternoon trading, coming off a listless performance where it edged a bit further from its all-time high set last week.
+The Dow Jones Industrial Average was up 98 points, or 0.3%, as of 12:36 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 The stock’s price has shot well beyond what several experts say is reasonable, driven by excitement about Trump’s latest run for the White House.
 Truth Social, the platform that’s the company’s main asset, is losing money and expects to continue to do so while competing against rivals with many more users.